 - Visability Arts, Brighton Empowers artists living with ‘invisible illnesses’ by creating environments for artists to exhibit as well as a professionally curated online space.
 The organisation has become a leading advocate of accessibility in the arts.

 - Aspie Trainers, West Sussex Provides bespoke personal training sessions for companies in the public and private sector in Autism and Asperger’s Syndrome.
 All training is designed and delivered by autistic people.

 - Autistic UK, UK wide Offers support for autistic people especially artists.
 In particular help with funding for applications to get artists’ work off the ground.

 - Possability People, Brighton A really important organisation offering support to disabled people at work – from benefits applications, employment support and even activities to improve health.

 - Outside In, UK wide Founded in 2006 as a platform for artists facing significant barriers to the arts due to ill health, disability, social circumstance or isolation.
 The charity’s work covers three main areas; artist development, exhibitions and training.

 If you know of organisations that should be included in this list please let us know so we can add them to the page and keep sharing their work.
 Leave your comments below.
-To read more about the scheme visit the Our Friends Electric page.
+To read more about the scheme visit the Support Our Paid Internships page.